davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 ![Noisy Buddhabrot](/buddhabrot/noisy_buddhabrot.png)

 Remember that we're visualizing a density map of how many times each pixel location has been visited.
 If we don't plot enough points, our map will be extremely noisy like the above image.
+The above image might also be what happens if you try to simply iterate over every pixel location and plot the trajectory of the corresponding point.
+We need _lots_ more points than that, which is why we have pick random starting points (and lots of them!).

 ## Summary - The Buddhabrot is Slow!